Horace Mann School: Divisions

 There are four divisions of Horace Mann, all co-educational: a Nursery Division (three-year-olds through kindergarten) located on 90th Street in Manhattan, a Lower Division (kindergarten through fifth grades) on the Horace Mann campus on Tibbett Avenue in Riverdale, a Middle Division (sixth through eighth grades) on the 246th Street campus in Riverdale, and an Upper Division (ninth through twelfth grades) also on the 246th Street campus.
 There is also the John Dorr Nature Laboratory, located on 275 acres of land in Washington Depot, Connecticut, used for extended field trips for classes of students starting in second grade and an orientation program for new students entering the Middle or Upper Divisions.
 The Dorr facility was recently renovated and is currently LEED-certified by the U.S. Green Building Council.

-Current tuition for students in the Lower Division through the Upper Division is $57,200 a year.
+Current tuition for students in the Lower Division through the Upper Division is $61,900 a year.
 Financial aid at the school is solely based on need.
-For the 2021–22 academic year, 15% of the students received more than $12 million in aid.
+For the 2023–24 academic year, 15% of the students received more than $14 million in aid.

 Academics

-HM offers twenty-six Honors courses and seven foreign languages.
+HM offers twenty-six Honors courses and six foreign languages.

 Students in the Upper Division are required to study English, United States history, biology, chemistry, or physics or both, geometry, algebra, and trigonometry, and also meet various requirements in the arts, computer science, health and counseling, and physical education.
 Students must go beyond these basic requirements in at least some, if not all, subjects.
-They are also required to take at least through the levels-three courses of either Chinese, French, Japanese, Latin, or Spanish.
+They must also take at least through the level-three courses of either Chinese, French, Japanese, or Spanish.
+Half-credit foreign language classes are also offered for Greek and Latin.

-Starting in eleventh grade, students have more flexibility with their requirements and can choose from courses in biotechnology, calculus, economics, ethics, psychology, religion, political philosophy, United States legal history, and statistics, among other elective classes.
+Starting in eleventh grade, students have more flexibility with their course requirements and can choose from a variety of electives, including biotechnology, calculus, economics, ethics, psychology, religion, political philosophy, United States legal history, art history, and statistics, among others.

-Independent Study and Senior Projects, where students create their own coursework and present their findings in weekly meetings, are also common.
-Additionally, some students have developed original research projects with faculty at such NYC universities as Columbia University, Weill Cornell Medical College, New York University, and Rockefeller University.

-University Admissions

-From 2017 to 2019, the ten most popular universities for Horace Mann graduates were the University of Chicago (44 students), Cornell (43 students), the University of Pennsylvania (25), Brown (21), Harvard (20), Yale and Michigan (18), and NYU, Tulane, and Washington University in St. Louis (17).

-Arts

-The school's arts program includes courses in the performing and visual arts.
-At least 2 arts credits are required for graduation, with at least one half-credit course in performance/studio arts and one half-credit course in art history/appreciation.
-Horace Mann has numerous ensembles, which include the Orchestra, String Sinfonietta, Glee Club, Chamber Choir Jazz Combo, Steel Drum Ensemble, and Chamber and Symphonic Winds.
-Each ensemble performs at least three to four concerts per year, including past performances at Carnegie Hall, Symphony Space, and Alice Tully Hall of Lincoln Center, culminating in a trip abroad over the summer.